-Owing to their generally secondary importance, 96 (2017: 76) tromestic and 136 (2017: 103) foreign affiliated companies are not included in the group of consolidated companies.
+Owing to their generally secondary importance, 96 (2017: 76) domestic and 136 (2017: 103) foreign affiliated companies are not included in the group of consolidated companies.
 These companies are recognised in the consolidated balance sheet in accordance with the requirements of IFRS 9.
 The aggregated annual results and aggregated equity (unconsolidated HB I values based on the individual financial statements) of these companies in the financial year 2018 are set out below:

-Uncoreoidated affiliated companies in € mittuon Share in % in retation to the sum total of all fully possible ared companies in %
+Shar in € million re in % in relation to the sum total of all fully consolidated companies in %

-Net result for the year 11.5 0.27

-Equity 16.5 0.62
+-0.5 0.27

+0.52

-Additional information on company acquisitions in the previous year Energy System Services S.r.I., Milan, Italy
+Additional information on company acquisitions in the previous year

+Energy System Services S.r.l., Milan, Italy

-On 3 November 2017, BayWa AG acquired 100% of shares in Energy System Services S.r.L., Milan, Italy through BayWa r.e.
-Italia S.r.L., Milan, Italy, as part of a share deal to expand service business.
+On 3 November 2017, BayWa AG acquired 100% of shares in Energy System Services S.r.l., Milan, Italy through BayWa r.e.
+Italia S.r.l., Milan, Italy, as part of a share deal to expand service business.
 Its initial inclusion in the consolidated financial statements took place on 1 January 2018.